dohyung97022/awsGuide/README.md

   * ### Versioning
     * Once enabled, cannot be disabled.
 Can be suspended
     * Full Integration with S3 Lifecycle rules
-    * Delete request will delete only the latest version
+    * Delete request will put a delete marker on the latest version
+      * Remove the delete marker to restore deleted data
     * Previous version becomes latest if latest version is deleted
     * Version ID can be NULL if created before Versioning on
     * Properties like public is not inherited between versions